aneeshdurg/AdventOfCode/2022/README.md

 In terms of ease, it felt reminiscent of python.
 I could even see myself using it as a scripting language in general, though I'm still not sure if it's better than python for that.

+# Day 5 - Scheme

+The first time I tried to learn a lisp was in my first year of undergrad, and I honestly did not understand anything.
+I briefly became interested in lisps again when I took PL, but I never really wrote a "real" program with it.
+Now, having used it for real (albeit, probably not completely idomatically), I'm not a fan.

+As a language - it's super cool and elegant.
+As a tool to solve problems, parts of it felt painful.
+That being said, I think it might be fun to revisit the lisp family later in this challenge.